-Join Richard Harrington for an in-depth discussion in this video Using the Actions panel, part of Up and Running with Photoshop Automation.
+Join Richard Harrington for an in-depth discussion in this video Using the Actions panel, part of Photoshop: Automation.

 Let's start by exploring the actions panel, This is going to…allow you to run both prebuilt actions and create custom actions.…Now, you might be wondering what's an action.…Well it's Photoshop's way of describing a macro.…And for some of you that makes sense.…But for those of you who it didn't, a macro…is basically a series of commands played back in rapid succession.…The cool thing here, is that you can create your own macros or…actions and record some of your favorite Photoshop techniques and reuse them.…